 This research focused on one of the quantitative methods of dual assessments of students' knowledge in higher education.
 It was done through comparing, on the one side, student-generated grades, and on the other side grades generated by their lecturers.
 As a formal part of the course, students were expected to deliver final presentations.
 The presentations given during the course lasted approximately 25 minutes.
 Before presentations, all students have been instructed about effective presentation skills by their lecturers.
 Also, in the second year of their study, they have three mandatory communication courses: Business Communication, Business communication in English, and Rhetoric.
-In all three it is mandatory to do a presentation or give a speech, as well as to analyze other speakers' and students' speeches and presentations.
+In all three it is mandatory to do a presentations.